Whether you already own and operate a funeral home or are considering buying or building a funeral home, pay attention to your funeral home insurance.

 With the number of frivolous lawsuits on the rise, it is important insurance to have in place.

 Most funeral homes need to have a good property insurance policy in place.
-Furnishing and equipment as well general size of the facility will dictate how much coverage is needed.
-Make sure to factor in office equipment and art work and antiques if needed.
+Furnishing and equipment as well the general size of the facility will dictate how much coverage is needed.
+Make sure to factor in office equipment and artwork and antiques if needed.

 Commercial vehicle insurance is written to cover any limos, hearses, and other vehicles used in the business.
 This includes any non-owned or hired vehicles you or your employees may use in the operation of the business.